 Don’t miss the opportunity to visit this piece of history and take this virtual tour.

 Sitting on a hill overlooking the Rhine Valley, this 19th-century castle-like villa is a place I wouldn’t mind living in for a little while.
 If you’re familiar with the German legend of Siegfried the dragon slayer, know that said slaying supposedly happened just a little farther up the mountain.

 NEUSCHWANSTEIN CASTLE, GERMANY

-Perhaps the most famous fairytale castle in the world (thanks to Walt Disney that was inspired by it), the 19th-century Neuschwanstein Castle is one of the most visited attractions in Germany.
+Perhaps the most famous real-life fairytale place in the world (thanks to Walt Disney that was inspired by it), the 19th-century Neuschwanstein Castle is also one of the most stunning castles in Germany.

 Every time I see its photo on Instagram, all I can think of is, ‘why am I not there right now?’, so in the meantime, I’m trying to cheer myself up with this tour of the castle from above.